FraserW123/airline_project/README.md

 **Relevant Section of Code: main_classifiers.ipynb**
 ## Hyperparameter Tuning
-The classifier we performed hyperparamter tuning on is the LGBM classifier since it showed strong results in minority class recall, while maintaining decent overall accuracy of the majority class.
-We used Grid Search method to find the best parameters among the following params to find the highest recall performance.
+The classifier we performed hyperparameter tuning on is the LGBM classifier since it showed strong results in minority class recall while maintaining decent overall accuracy of the majority class.
+We used GridSearch method to find the best parameters among the following parameters to find the highest recall performance.
 ```
 param_grid = {
         'num_leaves': [31, 127],